onedata/onedata-documentation/docs/user-guide/repository-crawlers.md

 * [**VIP**][4] — Virtual Imaging Platform datasets,
 * [**GWAS Catalog**][5] — curated traits and publications of human genome-wide association studies.

-New sources can be supported by adding a plugin — see the project repository on [GitHub][] for the plugin development guide.
+New sources can be supported by adding a plugin — see the [project repository][] for the plugin development guide.

 ## Installation and usage

 The toolkit is distributed as a separate project.
-For installation instructions, CLI reference, plugin development guide, and configuration details, see the project on [GitHub][].
+For installation instructions, CLI reference, plugin development guide, and configuration details, see the [project repository][].

 A typical workflow consists of three steps: